Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

 \subsection{Tool Selection Accuracy}

 Correctly decomposing and selecting tools are essential for feedback and refinement.
 We define tool selection as a multi-label prediction task for LLMs, evaluated using hamming score, accuracy, precision, recall, and F1-score.
 The total number of tools is 21.
 Results are shown in Table \ref{tab:tool_selection}.
 Hamming loss, which measures the fraction of incorrect labels, is low across all models, indicating minimal mispredictions.
 Every model demonstrates a very high precision score, meaning that the tools they select are mostly correct, avoiding misleading feedback with incorrect tool selection.
 Accuracy, which measures the exact match between the selected tools and the ground truth, is the strictest metric.
 Despite this, all models achieve over 50\% accuracy.
 Considering the limited performance of these models on constraint-following tasks, tool selection is a relatively easier task for LLMs.
 This performance gap makes it possible for our method to provide reliable feedback, collect past refinement examples and be effective in improving LLMs' constraint-following ability.
+We also evaluate DVR's robustness to tool errors, with detailed experiments in Appendix \ref{sec:robustness}.